 Your law school plan

-Your specific “why law?” will help motivate you in those moments you feel overwhelmed or discouraged your first year.
+Your specific “why law?” will help motivate you in those moments you feel overwhelmed or discouraged during your first year.
 And while everyone takes the same classes the first year, after that, you're mostly on your own.
 Some schools will have an evidence requirement or may strongly suggest you take a certain class, but other than that, you have to craft the courses, clinics, and internships to give you and your career the best leverage.
 Without a solid plan going into law school, you may not make the best strategic decisions in seeking out the opportunities you need on your résumé to land a job after graduation.
 If you’re intentional about the area of law you’re interested in, you’ll have some practical experience on your résumé, showing future employers tangible policy or direct-service work experience.

 Other questions to ask yourself

-There are questions you should ask yourself to determine if the legal career path makes sense for you before you invest your time and resources applying to law school.
+There are questions you should ask yourself to determine if the legal career path makes sense for you before you invest your time and resources in applying to law school.

 What are your academics strengths and interests?